 Trees and forests remove dangerous particulate matter from the air, produce oxygen, and regulate temperatures around homes and communities.
-In order to provide these services, the trees, tree stands, and forested areas must be healthy and integrated within all Fairfax County landscapes.
+To provide these services, the trees, tree stands, and forested areas must be healthy and integrated within all Fairfax County landscapes.